 We do know that older people are more susceptible to shingles as they age due to a natural decline of their immune system.

-Victoria’s Chief Health Officer, Professor Charles Guest says:
+Victoria’s Chief Health Officer, Dr Sutton says:

 It is important for anyone over the age of 50 to know that they might develop shingles, and the older they get the more the risk increases.

 About 20 to 30 per cent of people will suffer from shingles in their lifetime, most after the age of 50 years.
 Sometimes pain in the affected area can be severe and prolonged.
 When it lasts more than three months it is called post herpetic neuralgia.
 Other complications include scarring, skin infections, loss of vision or hearing, pneumonia and neurological complications.